konflux-ci/release-service-catalog/tasks/create-github-release/README.md

 | release_version | The version string to use creating the release | No | - |
 | content_directory | The directory inside the workspace to find files for release | No | - |

+## Changes since 0.2.0
+- Removed the installation of the `gh` CLI, since it is now part of the release image
+- Changed way to send the results, piping from the `gh` command to make it cleaner

 ## Changes since 0.1.0
 - Updated hacbs-release/release-utils image to reference redhat-appstudio/release-service-utils image instead